Kelfang/School_District_Analysis/README.md

 ![ School Type Summary_Adjusted.png](https://github.com/Kelfang/School_District_Analysis/blob/main/Uploaded%20PNGs/School%20Type%20Summary_Adjusted.png)

 --------------------------------------------------------------------------------------------------------------
   With these higher-level overviews, both district and school, one could interpret that removing the 9th grade score data has had nominal impact on the analysis.
-It also indicates that the best decision was only omitting the math and reading grades, instead of marking them as “0” or removing the students completely.
+All of this data indicates that the best course of action was simply replacing the invalid scores with a NaN value, instead of marking them as “0” or removing the students completely.

-  However, with this last set of images, you will see that the absence of the 9th grade scores at THS, still leaves a notable gap when you drill down into the grade level performance.
-There are 1,635 students at THS, and we do not have the scores of 461 of them.
+  However, with this last set of images, you will see that the absence of the 9th grade scores at THS, still leaves a notable gap when you hone in on the grade level performance.
+There are 1,635 students at THS, and we do not have the scores for 461 of them.
 This means we do not have critical insight into 28% of the school.

 #### Math Scores
 *<sub>Math Scores by Grade Original</sub>*